Frontastic's Continuous Integration (CI) works based on trunk-based development which means that the

-- Create a branch for your fix from the backend production version:
+- Create a branch for your fix from the production version:

 This creates a branch named

-fix/something-urgent that starts precisely at the point deployed in production.
+fix/something-urgent which starts exactly at the point that's deployed in production.

 - Apply your fix, test it properly, and push the branch to the remote repository using: